Chillswim Ullswater 7.5 Miles End to End – 11th July 2026

 • Although this event is about taking part and completing the journey, we do have prizes for the fastest overall swimmers and trophies in each age group for both wetsuit and non-wetsuit swimmers.

-Many people tend to underestimate their Mile Swim Time or add a slower Mile Time to ‘play it safe’ which creates problems in the first half of the event, as you will start your swim in a wave and the water safety team cannot move away from the wave for individual swimmers who are swimming faster than the others.
-In simple terms, if you add a time which is too slow for your ability, it is likely that you will be asked by the water safety team to slow down in the early part of the race and your finish time will be affected.
-The event is designed in a way that the waves start to merge once swimmers get passed halfway and it is then less of an issue but please try to submit an accurate mile pace.
+Many swimmers tend to underestimate their Mile Swim Pace to ā€˜play it safe’ which can create problems in the first half of the event as all swimmers initially start the swim in a wave and the water safety team cannot move away from the wave for individual swimmers who have underestimated their pace (deliberately or otherwise) and are swimming faster than the other swimmers around them.
+In simple terms, if swimmers select a Wave which is too slow for their ability it is likely that the swimmer will be asked by the water safety team to slow down in the early part of the race and their finish time will be affected.
+The event is designed in a way that the waves start to merge once swimmers get towards halfway and it is then less of an issue but please try to estimate an accurate mile pace that can be sustained for the full distance and select an appropriate Wave.

 On the day the more relaxed pace swimmers (65 min/Mile Time) start first and approximately every 20-30 mins a slightly faster paced group will enter the water.

-What time does the event finish?
+What Time does the Event Finish?

 Swimmers will arrive at the finish between 13.00 and 16.30 (approximately) and prize giving will be held as soon as possible after the last swimmer is out of the water, back at the event HQ.
 If you stay for the prize giving you can expect to be on the road by 17.00hrs.

-Is there an age limit?
+Is there an Age Limit?

 Competitors must be a minimum of 17 years old on the day of the event.
 There is no upper age limit.

-Is there a cut off time?
+Is there a Cut Off Time?

 We have a cut-off swim time of 65 minutes per mile, so with the staggered starts, the last swimmer must be out of the water at the finish line by 16.30hrs.
 There is also a mid course cut off of 13:30hrs at mile 4 to ensure the final cut off can be met by all swimmers in the water.

-When does registration open?
+When does Registration Open?

-Registration will be open on Friday from 16.00 – 20.00hrs, and on Saturday morning from 06.15hrs to allow those early swimmers to register on either day.
+Registration will be open on Friday from 16.30 – 20.00hrs, and on Saturday morning from 06.15hrs to allow those early swimmers to register on either day.

-Can I swim with a friend?
+Can I Swim with a Friend?

 If you and your friend swim at the same speed and you have added the same estimated pace into the registration system, then you will be placed in the same start group.
 However, we recommend that you don’t try to compromise your own pace to swim with a friend.
 We have found that inevitably one person is faster than the other, which can be frustrating for you and cause the faster swimmer to get cold waiting for the other swimmer.

 Protecting our fresh waters from Invasive None Native Species (INNS) is something that we must all address as a collective responsibility, so we are able to continue using lakes and rivers for leisure pursuits.
-Freshwater INNS are able to ‘hitchhike’ on our equipment, footwear and clothing.
+Freshwater INNS are able to ā€˜hitchhike’ on our equipment, footwear and clothing.
 When we move to a new river, tarn or lake, a species may be transferred and may become established, often having devastating effects.
 As open water swimmers, we need to look after our swimming venues and help to educate others too.
 Read about how you can Stop The Spread HERE.